daroxs95/darodev.site/personal/src/content/blog/firebase-firestore-and-ts-like-a-boss.md

 ```
+⚠️ A important note is this implementation does not play well with `firebase-admin` lib and even less if client an server libs ar mixed.

  So now all operations using the abstracted `db` will be typed and nice to use everywhere.
 Happy coding folks, and Godspeed.😁